Jenelle Evans Trolled On Makeup Site By People Leaving Reviews Using Hilariously Fake Names

 “Got this for my wife!
 She’s always so giving I’m happy to finally have a chance to give her something,” read another one, under the name Peter Goziña.

 Though fans reported on Twitter that some reviews had been removed, these nonetheless have survived.
-It is unknown whether Evans is unaware of the trolling comments or if she is keeping them for the five star ratings.
+It is unknown whether Evans is unaware of the trolling comments, or if she is keeping them for the five star ratings.

 Another theory is that Jenelle hopes to drum up some publicity with the fake reviews.
 The eyebrow kit currently retails for $40.
 That means that if Jenelle has only sold 150 of them, as is being reported, she has only brought in $6,000 in revenue — a far cry from her previous salary as a reality star.